StarShocked/mizOSMODTemplate/README.md

 # mizOSPKGTemplate
 Package creation template for mizOS packages

 Creating a package for mizOS is relatively easy.
-Basis steps are listed below.
+Basic steps are listed below.

 1. Fork this repo.
 2. In your fork, edit `install` and `info.lua` accordingly.